verifereum/funding/NGI-[EU]/app.md

 > Ultimately, Verifereum will engage with relevant actors via wider community engagement including but not limited to:
 > - attendance at conferences and / or workshops
 > - online contributions via Discord, Zulip (including the Verifereum community itself), e.g., Rocket Pool (etc.)
+> - representation within formal verification community at the Ethereum Foundation
 > - academic, research based collaborations
 >
 > Verifereum will be active and promote work and progress on other channels such as X, @Verifereum